 The Upper Division Tutoring Office supports Upper Division students in all areas of academic endeavor by offering additional instruction in the sciences and the humanities during normal school hours.
 The Tutoring Office is located on the first floor of Tillinghast in room 132T.

 Tutoring begins after a goal-setting consultation between students and their subject teachers, which may be initiated by students, teachers, the Deans’ Office, or the Guidance Office.
-Access to the Tutoring Office's calendar and a description of procedures governing the Tutoring Office are provided via the Student Life page on the Moodle.
+Access to the Tutoring Office's calendar and a description of procedures governing the Tutoring Office are provided via the Student Life page on the Haiku.

 Students play an active role in the life of Horace Mann.
-The Governing Council brings together students and faculty members to discuss issues that affect the school community.
-Class government and the Judiciary Council offer more students the opportunity to be involved.
+The Community Council brings together students and faculty members to discuss issues that affect the school community.
+Class government and the Disciplinary Council offer more students the opportunity to be involved.
 The strong emphasis on writing at Horace Mann yields more than fifteen student publications, including The Record, our weekly newspaper.
 More than sixty-plus clubs are available to students.

 Athletic teams provide both a substitute for the required physical education courses and an extracurricular option.
 More than forty junior varsity and varsity teams in twenty-five different sports take advantage of our extensive indoor and outdoor facilities.
 Participation on teams supply our students not only an athletic workout but also valuable lessons in teambuilding, persistence, leadership, and sportsmanship.